 So of course, what first attracted me to UnREAL was my unashamed, shallow appreciation of the reality genre.
 But the more I became addicted, the more I began to realise there was so much more to it.
 This drama about reality actually turns the whole trope on its head.
 Here’s a show where the main characters, two female producers, unstable Rachel (Shiri Appleby) and her fierce mother-figure boss Quinn, despite being complete biatches who know no bounds when it comes to manipulating their naïve contestants in the quest for ratings and glory, are not only real and relatable, they’re aspirational.
 Goddamnit we want to be Quinn King (yes that is her name!) so fearlessly portrayed by Constance Zimmer – perfectly cast off the back of her impeccable characterisation of ballsy Hollywood producer Dana Gordon in Entourage.

-The shocking language Quinn projectile vomits are not what we’re used to hearing from female characters: “I’m going balls deep in this b*tch!”
+The shocking language Quinn projectile vomits is not what we’re used to hearing from female characters: “I’m going balls deep in this b*tch!”
 In an industry dominated by men she is, as she so brashly declares, “Queen of the Freakin’ Fairies!”
 But of course, and what endears her to us all the more, even she is screwed over by the male establishment and has to claw her way back.
 As she so aptly puts it “If I was a man they wouldn’t be doing this to me.
 I’d be wearing sweatpants, scratching my nuts and boning 22 year olds.”

 Which brings me back to the Bechdel test.
 Whilst the Bachelor fails it miserably, UnREAL absolutely smashes it out of the ballpark.
 Yes, there are male love interests, but they come and go.
 They are not the spine of this story.
 These two independent women are navigating their relationships and their careers on their own terms.
 The only thing that is truly everlasting in UnREAL is the imperfect and severely tested but unshakeable bond between these two women.
 Step aside bromance, this a trope unto itself known as womance.
 Rachel and Quinn get each other, they sustain each other, and yes they actually love each other.
 And as women with best friends know, that is real life.